Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 - total text word count and abstract word count.

-The online submission fields must contain the full names of all authors, using the button "add contributors" with capital letters only for the first letter of authors’ names.
-If the submission has missed the co-authors name, it is not possible to add them later and the submission must be repeated.
-Missing authors in the metadata will reflect in missing authors list in Pubmed.
+3. The online submission fields must contain the full names of all authors, using the button "add contributors" with capital letters only for the first letter of authors’ names.
+Missing authors in the metadata will reflect in missing authors list in Databases as Scopus.
+Therefore, please pay attention to be sure that all authors and their affiliations have been added.

 Be certain to list E-mail of the corresponding author on the title page.
-All the correspondence will be WEBSITE-ONLY.
+The correspondences will only take place via website.

 - abstract (not more than 250 words),